Meet Our Veterinary Team

 Veterinarian

 Dr David Liss’s clients love his compassionate and thorough approach to veterinary medicine.
-He empowers his clients to make the best choices for their pets, taking time to discuss all aspects of a treatment plan, its pros, and cons, and answer any and all questions.
-This way, Dr Liss ensures pet parents feel comfortable with and educated about their pet’s health plan.
-Clients also appreciate his empathetic, easy-going, and humorous personality.
+He empowers pet parents to make the best choices for their animals, taking time to discuss all aspects of a treatment plan – including its pros and cons – and to answer any and all questions.
+This ensures clients feel comfortable, confident, and well-educated about their pet’s health.
+Clients also appreciate Dr Liss’s empathetic, easy-going, and humorous personality.

-Dr Liss is Fear Free and Low-Stress Handling certified.
-So, he can read the patient body language and change his tactics if he notices a pet start to get nervous.
+Dr Liss is Fear Free and Low-Stress Handling certified, allowing him to closely read patient body language and adjust his approach if a pet begins to feel anxious or stressed.

-He received his undergraduate degree from Emory University, where he double-majored in Biology and Psychology.
-He graduated with his DVM from the University of Illinois.
-And he completed his internship at Colorado State University.
-Dr Liss loved the Centennial State so much he decided to settle in Denver.
+He received his undergraduate degree from Emory University, where he double majored in Biology and Psychology.
+He earned his DVM from the University of Illinois and completed a rotating internship at Colorado State University.
+Dr Liss loved the Centennial State so much that he decided to settle in Denver.

 Veterinarian